Tesla Model Y Review & Prices

 You get two scrolling buttons on the steering wheel, and stalks for the indicator and windscreen wipers.
 That’s pretty much your lot when it comes to physical controls.
 Everything else – and we mean everything – goes through the touchscreen.

 And what an impressive bit of tech it is.
-The 13.0-inch infotainment screen looks fantastic.
-It’s slick and responsive.
-There are so many different menus and functions that it takes a bit of getting used to, but it really is very clever.
+The 15.0-inch infotainment screen looks fantastic.
+It’s slick and responsive, though there are so many different menus and functions that it takes a bit of getting used to.

 Other features are easier to like, such as the big wireless charging pad with room for two phones.
-And it’s great that Tesla has thought about keeping you entertained while you recharge, with Netflix, Spotify, and some games to keep you occupied.
+And it’s great that Tesla has thought about keeping you entertained while you recharge, with Netflix and some games to keep you occupied.

 Electric range, charging and tax

-Tesla offers some of the longest range EVs you can get for the cash.
+Tesla offers some of the longest range EVs you can get.
 In base form, the Model Y has a claimed range of 283 miles.
 Jump up to the Model Y Long Range and you get 331 miles, while the Performance is quoted at 319 miles.

 As for charging speeds, they’re all pretty similar.
 The Model Y can get up to speeds of 250kW at a fast charger, it's 220kW for the Ioniq 5 and the EV6 splits the two at 233kW.
 Tesla says its chargers add about 150 miles of range in 15 minutes.

 Any electric car is cheap to fuel compared with a petrol or diesel car, but that’s not to say all electric cars are equally affordable to run.
-The Model Y is very efficient, with independent tests showing that it’s up with the very best when it comes to stretching every possible mile from a battery full of electricity.
+The Model Y is very efficient – it’s up with the very best when it comes to stretching every possible mile from a battery full of electricity.

 Exactly how much a charge will cost depends on whether you are at home or using a public charger.
 Which brings us to one of the biggest advantages of choosing a Tesla over any other electric car – the Supercharger network.
-This is the biggest and most extensive collection of ultra-rapid chargers, and other EV owners can’t yet widely use it.
-The locations are all included in Model Y’s sat nav, and on long journeys the car will plot a route via Supercharger locations so you don’t need to give any thought as to where you should stop to recharge.
+This is the biggest and most extensive collection of rapid chargers, and other EV owners can’t yet widely use it.
+They're incredibly reliable, easy to use, and are regularly rated the best public chargers by EV owners.

 Safety and security

-The Tesla earned a rating of five stars out of five overall.
+The Tesla Model Y is a very safe car, earning a rating of five stars out of five in Euro NCAP safety tests.
 The score for adult occupant protection was 97%, with an 87% score for child occupant protection.
-The Tesla’s protection of vulnerable road users scored an impressive 82%, and the safety assistance systems scored 98%.
+The Tesla’s protection of vulnerable road users scored an impressive 82%, and most impressively, the safety assistance systems scored 98%.
+Only the Model S and Model Y have achieved this in recent years, and few other cars have even got close.

 Reliability and problems